damyana79/BA_ParallelCorpusExtraction_master/README.md

 Initializes OutputVerbDataDictionary;
 uses instance of OutputVerbDataDictionary to select for each verb occuring in the corpus data the first two(in this case) sentences of occurrence

-	* input: folder with processed output files
+	* input: folder output_sentences
-	* output: in folder processed_output:
+	* output: in folder processed_output: selected_1.csv and selected_2.csv

 selected_1.csv (2774 verbs/sentences), selected_2.csv (2374) -> first sentence (first sentence value for each verb key in the OutputVerbDataDictionary) - used for the annotation, second sentence(-"-) - additional sentences, not used further